Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 ## Custom Social Hierarchies

-To enable a custom social hierachy you have to execute this effect in a countries scope:
+To enable a custom social hierarchy you have to execute this effect in a countries scope:
 ```
 set_variable = {
     name = custom_social_hierarchy